 - Make changes to the menus regularly so that economy passengers know that this is not an experiment.

 This is a win-win for Qantas Airways and its international economy passengers.
+It is also excellent news for individuals and businesses who use Qantas credit cards to collect reward points and save money on flights.
 The timing is great to push out new service offerings just before the Christmas holiday rush and Summer down-under.